Right to work information for job applicants

 Should you not be the preferred candidate after interview, all copies taken of your RTW will be deleted/ confidentially destroyed.

-• A passport (current or expired) showing the holder, or a person named in the passport as the child of the holder, is a British citizen or a citizen of the UK and Colonies having the right of abode in the UK.
-A passport or passport card (current or expired) showing that the holder is a national of the republic of Ireland.
+• A passport (current or expired) showing the holder, is a British citizen or a citizen of the UK and Colonies having the right of abode in the UK.

 • A document issued by the Bailiwick of Jersey, the Bailiwick of Guernsey or the Isle of Man showing that the holder has been granted unlimited leave to enter or remain (this will then require the University to use by the Home Office Employer Checking Service)